History

 In 1996, by order of the BC Labour Relations Board, the BC Council of Film Unions (BCCFU) was formed.
 The Council is comprised of IATSE Local 891, IATSE Local 669, and Teamsters Local 155.

 Once the Council was formed, a Master Collective Agreement was, and still is, bargained jointly.
-The Master Collective Agreement rationalized the bargaining process and provided certainty for union members and producers regarding terms, conditions, and rates; it also offered stability for producers and helped the Council unions retain a large percentage of the available work for their members.
+The Master Collective Agreement rationalized the bargaining process and provided a level of certainty for union members and producers regarding terms, conditions, and rates; it also offered stability for producers and helped the Council unions retain and attract work for their members.

 Building Benefits